11 Oct How to get Willpower on Keto and Banting

 But is the summons enough?

-It was about this time of year two years ago that I entered my six pack challenge.
+A few years ago I entered my six pack challenge.
 Basically, I wrote a blog post saying that I would have a six pack in 12 weeks times or I would refund everyone who joined RMR during the same period.
 That gave me what I needed to get the six pack.
 In fact it was that challenge that made me examine my swim from Mozambique to Madagascar in more detail, which led to me developing the Summons I mentioned above.

 This time, I’m trying something from a book I dusted off this week while searching for will power, The Willpower Instinct by Kelly McGonical.